cjlint/cjlint.github.io/content/_index.md

 I'm a **software engineer** -- I care about designing and delivering **full stack** solutions that make peoples' lives better.
-Currently I'm expanding my **web development** skills beyond plain html/css/js by studying CMSes like Wordpress and Hugo.
+I'm knowledgeable in **web development** technologies including html/css/js, React, Vue, and CMSes such as Wordpress and Hugo.

 I'm passionate about music performance.
 I play **percussion** or **trombone** with my local community bands and orchestras in the Detroit Metro area,